petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Changelog ==
 = Version 2.3.1 =
 * Stop Forum Spam is only checked when a comment is posted.
-All other checks are still before content is served.
+All other checks are still done before content is served.
 The reason for this change is the amount of traffic this plugin caused at the server of Stop Forum Spam.

 = Version 2.3 =
 * Better error messages when a problem occurs with a call to Stop Forum Spam.